GabeScott/standard-works-vault/General Conference/1988 October - Choose the Church.md

 # Choose the Church

-*By Albert Choules, Jr. - Of the First Quorum of the Seventy*
+By Elder Albert Choules, Jr. - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1988 General Conference*